ludbek/webpreview/README.md

 ## Usage

 Use the generic `webpreview` method (added in *v1.7.0*) to parse the page independent of its nature.
-This method fetches a page and tries to extracts a *title, description, and a preview image* from the page.
+This method fetches a page and tries to extracts a *title, description, and a preview image* from it.

 It first attempts to parse the values from **Open Graph** properties, then it falls back to **Twitter Card** format, and then to **Schema**.
 If none of these methods succeed in extracting all